chinsanchung/frontend-neighborhood-map/README.md

 - Make it possible to control with keyboard.
   - Show infoWindow from list with Enter key and close infowindow with Esc key.
   - Change filter button with Enter key.
+- Changed CSS with SASS(gulp-sass) and gulp-autoprefixer
+- Check JavaScript files with ESLint(gulp-eslint)

 ## Reference
 - [For Loops in React Render() — No You Didn’t!](https://blog.cloudboost.io/for-loops-in-react-render-no-you-didnt-6c9f4aa73778)